Job seekers often ask me, “How do I identify resume keywords?”

 Nouns as Resume Keywords

 The first paragraph of the Airbnb posting looked like this after I parsed it to highlight nouns:

 Industry keywords included travel, hospitality, (e-commerce) marketplace, and (software) platform.
 When I recruited, I might have searched for candidates for this job using any or all of those words.

 When writing a resume for this job, I would look for ways to show previous employers as global companies.
 Plus, I would consider listing the number of countries where they have operations.

 I also noted words and phrases I might want to use in a resume to resonate with the job posting.
-Per research done at Stanford, deploying that type of linguistic similarity increases your chance of being hired.
+Per Stanford research, linguistic similarity with the job posting increases your chance of being hired.

-While I haven’t shown screenshots for the entire posting here, other noun categories (i.e., types of keywords) that caught my attention included:
+While I haven’t shown screenshots for the entire posting, other noun categories (i.e., types of keywords) that caught my attention included:

 - Previous experience